 To solve the field equations and obtain stationary, axially-symmetric BH solutions, we use the six independent combinations of equations that follow from the Einstein equations (see Ref. \cite{Fernandes:2025osu}).
 The system, however, contains eight undetermined functions of $r$ and $\theta$, the four metric functions and the four eigenvalues of the stress-energy tensor.
 The field equations, can only determine six of these functions, that we choose as the four metric functions and the two tangential pressures $p_1$ and $p_2$.
 To close the system we choose, from physical considerations, a profile for the energy density $\varepsilon$ of the dark matter halo, and provide an equation of state for $p_r$, namely, $p_r = 0$, in accordance with the Einstein cluster.
-Motivated by the Hernquist profile, and by Ref. \cite{Cardoso:2021wlq}, we use following profile for the energy density
+Motivated by the Hernquist profile, and by Ref. \cite{Cardoso:2021wlq}, we use the following profile for the energy density

-where $\mathcal{M}$ and $a_0$ are parameters, and $b\equiv b(r)$ is a complicated function of $r$ presented in Ref. \cite{Fernandes:2025osu}.
-While $a_0$ represents a typical length scale associated with the halo, the parameter $\mathcal{M}$ represents, to leading order in an expansion in powers of $\mathcal{M}/a_0$, the mass of the halo $M_{\rm halo}$.
+where $\mathcal{M}$ and $a_0$ are parameters with length dimensionality, and $b\equiv b(r)$ is a complicated function of $r$ presented in Ref. \cite{Fernandes:2025osu}.
+The parameter $a_0$ represents a typical length scale associated with the halo, i.e. the limiting radius that includes $95\%$ of the dark matter content of Eq. \eqref{eq:edensity_supp} beyond which its mass falls of as $r^{-4}$.
+Finally, the parameter $\mathcal{M}$ represents, to leading order in an expansion of powers of $\mathcal{M}/a_0$, the mass of the halo $M_{\rm halo}$, see Ref. \cite{Fernandes:2025osu}.
 The function $b(r)$ guarantees that the parameters $\mathcal{M}$ and $a_0$ have suitable physical meaning.
 Importantly, $b>0$, and therefore $\varepsilon \geq 0$.
 In the large $r$ limit, this profile for $\varepsilon$ agrees with the Hernquist profile, up to terms proportional to $r_h$.